 Brian F. Bieron

-Executive Director, eBay Inc. Government Relations, Adjunct Professor of Law
+Executive Director of Global Public Policy, eBay Inc., Adjunct Professor of Law

 B.A., St. Joseph's University; M.A., George Washington